-(a) Location of project and financial project number including the Permit Number when assigned.

-(b) Name of person collecting data, including title, position and company name.

-(c) Investigation site location (Contract Plans station number or reference to a permanent structure within the project right-of-way).

-(d) Identification of the detection method used.

-(e) Spoils removal log.

-(f) As-built placement plans showing roadway plan and profile, cross-section, boring location and subsurface conditions as defined in Bore Path Plans below.
-Reference the shown plan elevations to a Department Bench Mark when associated with a Department project, otherwise to a USGS grid system and datum or to the top of an existing Department head wall.
-These plans must be the same scale in black ink on white paper, of the same size and weight and as the Contract Plans.
-Submittal of electronic plans data in lieu of hard copy plans may be approved by the Engineer if compatible with the Department software.

-556-6.2 As-Built Plans: Provide the Engineer with a complete set of As-Built-Plans showing all bores (successful and failed) within 30 calendar days of completion of the work.
-Plans must be dimensionally correct copies of the Contract Plans.
+- 1. Location of project and financial project number including the Permit Number when assigned. - 2.
+Name of person collecting data, including title, position and company name. - 3.
+Investigation site location (Contract Plans station number or reference to a permanent structure within the project right-of-way). - 4.
+Identification of the detection method used. - 5.
+Spoils removal log. - 6.
+As-built placement plans showing roadway plan and profile, cross-section, boring location and subsurface conditions as defined in Bore Path Plans below.
+Reference the shown plan elevations to a Department Bench Mark when associated with a Department project, otherwise to a USGS grid system and datum or to the top of an existing Department head wall. - 556-6.2 As-Built Plans: Submit to the Engineer a complete set of as-built-plans showing all bores (successful and failed) within 30 calendar days of completion of the work.
+As-built plans must be PDF files, in the same scale as the Contract Plans, and formatted on 11 inch by 17 inch sheets.
 Include notes on the plans stating the final bore path diameter, facility diameter, drilling fluid composition, composition of any other materials used to fill the annular void between the bore path and the facility or facility placed out of service.
 If the facility is a casing, note this, as well as the size and type of carrier pipes to be placed within the casing as part of the Contract work.
-Produce the plans as follows:

-(a) On the Contract plan view, show the centerline location of each facility, installed or installed and placed out of service to an accuracy within 1 inch at the ends and other points physically observed.
-They show the remainder of the horizontal alignment of the centerline of each facility installed or installed and placed out of service and note the accuracy with which the installation was monitored.

-(b) As directed by the Engineer, provide either a profile plan for each bore path, or a cross-section of the roadway at a station specified by the Engineer, or a roadway centerline profile.
+Produce the plans as follows: - 1.
+On the contract plan view, show the centerline location of each facility, installed or installed and placed out of service to an accuracy within 1 inch at the ends and other points physically observed.
+They show the remainder of the horizontal alignment of the centerline of each facility installed or installed and placed out of service and note the accuracy with which the installation was monitored. - 2.
+As directed by the Engineer, submit either a profile plan for each bore path, or a cross-section of the roadway at a station specified by the Engineer, or a roadway centerline profile.
 Also show the ground or pavement surface and the crown elevation of each facility installed, or installed and placed out of service, accurately to within 1 inch at the ends and other points physically observed.
 Show the remainder of the vertical alignment of the crown of each facility installed, or installed and placed out of service and note the accuracy with which the installation was monitored.
 On profile plans for bore paths crossing the roadway, show the Contract Plans stationing.
-On the profile plan for the bore path is not made on a copy of one of the contract profile or cross-section sheets, use a 10 to 1 vertical exaggeration.

-(c) If a bore path is not completed, show on the plans the failed bore path along with the name of the utility owner and the final bore path.
+On the profile plan for the bore path is not made on one of the contract profile or cross-section sheets, use a 10 to 1 vertical exaggeration. - 3.
+If a bore path is not completed, show on the plans the failed bore path along with the name of the utility owner and the final bore path.
 Note the failed bore path as "Failed Bore Path."
-Also show the location and length of the cutting head and any product not removed from the bore path.

-(d) Show the crown elevation, diameter and material type of all utilities encountered and physically observed during the subsoil investigation.
+Also show the location and length of the cutting head and any product not removed from the bore path. - 4.
+Show the crown elevation, diameter and material type of all utilities encountered and physically observed during the subsoil investigation.
 For all other obstructions encountered during subsoil investigation or the installation, show the type of material, horizontal and vertical location, top elevation and lowest elevation observed, and note if the obstruction continues below the lowest point observed.